Artwork (used with permission) by Benyamin Wurmfeld, a member of the AANE Artists Collaborative

 One Aspie I know spent more than 20 years and hundreds of thousands of dollars in Scientology going up the so-called “Bridge to Total Freedom.”
 With all their grids, steps, and “scientific” courses, I can see how people with ASD and intellectuals, in general, would be attracted to Scientology.
 As with anyone who gets recruited into a destructive mind control cult, it may take several years to realize that it’s all a lie, and will not give you the promised superpowers or total enlightenment.

 On Tuesday, March 14, 2017, I taught a webinar for the Asperger/Autism Network (AANE) for people with ASD who want to learn more about undue influence and how to protect themselves from cult recruitment and other controlling groups and relationships.
-This webinar will also benefit family members, friends, educators and therapists who want to help people with ASD avoid unhealthy groups and relationships.
-The webinar will be recorded and available afterward.
+This webinar will also benefit family members, friends, educators, and therapists who want to help people with ASD avoid unhealthy groups and relationships.
+The webinar was recorded.